humanitec/terraform-provider-humanitec/docs/resources/application_user.md

 page_title: "humanitec_application_user Resource - terraform-provider-humanitec"
 subcategory: ""
 description: |-
-  Resource Application User holds the mapping of role to user for an application.
+  Resource Application User holds the mapping of role to user or group for an application.
 ---

 # humanitec_application_user (Resource)

-Resource Application User holds the mapping of role to user for an application.
+Resource Application User holds the mapping of role to user or group for an application.

 ## Example Usage